John Huston Finley: Biography

-John H. Finley died while sleeping of a coronary embolism the morning of March 7, 1940 in New York City.
+John H. Finley died of a coronary embolism, while sleeping, the morning of March 7, 1940 in New York City.

 Legacy

 During his long and distinguished career he received honorary degrees from over thirty colleges and universities, and twelve governments bestowed thirteen decorations on him.
+He was elected to the American Philosophical Society in 1919.

-In 1939 he was awarded Honorary Membership in the American Library Association.
+In 1939 Finley was awarded American Library Association Honorary Membership.